enqueuezero/site/content/wsgi.md

 * WSGI is a contract of the HTTP application API in Python world.
 * WSGI is not an application, a server, or a software.
 * WSGI has application side and server side.
-    * Application side provides a function and return a value.
+    * Application-side provides a function and return a value.
-    * Server side provides the function parameters and handle the returned value.
+    * Server-side sends the function parameters in and handle the returned value.
 * [PEP 3333] defines all aspects on WSGI.
     * However, you don't necessarily need to read the full spec just for knowing what it is.